You are here

 - Signatures of: student, academic advisor, and Indiana State Education Abroad representative

 PLEASE NOTE: Financial aid does not disburse to student accounts until 10 days prior to the study abroad class start date.
-During the summer, it can be up to 3 days before the term.
+During the summer, it is only 3 days before the term.
 Students will need to be prepared to make certain program payments in advance of receiving their financial aid.
 Contact the Education Abroad Office at (812) 237-3427 for more information.